The total size of Jamaica is 4243.65 sq miles.

 Noted for its fertile soil, beautiful scenery, and fine beaches.
 Portland, named after the Duke of Portland, governor of Jamaica when the parish was created in 1723, lies in the direct path of the northeast trade winds and the Blue Mountain ridge to its south traps the moisture causing the parish to have the highest rainfall in the island.
 Port Antonio, its chief town and capital, has two harbors, the western one being sheltered by a small islet, Navy Island.
 Portland covers an area of 814 square kilometers, making it Jamaica's seventh largest parish.

 It lies just north of Kingston, bounded in the west by St. Catherine, north by St. Mary, northeast by Portland along the Blue Mountain range, and east by St. Thomas.
 In 1923, the parishes of St Andrew and Kingston were administratively merged to form the Kingston and St Andrew Corporation (KSAC), with a single elected council and a mayor.
 The geographic area of the KSAC is often referred to as the "Corporate Area."
-The current mayor of KSAC is Desmond McKenzie.

 One of the oldest populated areas in the island of Jamaica tracing back to 600 - 650 A.D.
 It is believed to be the earliest Taino/Arawak settlement in Jamaica.
 When Christopher Columbus first came to Jamaica in 1494, he landed on the shores of St. Ann.
 He returned to Jamaica on his fourth voyage and was eventually marooned for one year at St. Ann's Bay (June 1503 - June 1504), which he called Santa Gloria.
-The first Spanish settlement in Jamaica was also at Sevilla la Nueva, now called Seville, just to the west of St Ann's Bay.
+The first Spanish settlement in Jamaica was also at Sevilla la Nueva, now called Seville, just west of St Ann's Bay.
 Established by Juan de Esquivel, the first Spanish Governor of Jamaica, St Ann's Bay became the third capital established by Spain in the Americas.
 The first sugar mills were established by the Spaniards in Sevilla la Nueva before 1526.

 After 1655, when the English captured Jamaica, St Ann's Bay gradually developed as a fishing port with many warehouses and wharves.
 The parish of St. Ann was later named after Lady Anne Hyde the first wife of King James II of England.
 Ocho Ríos began to develop as a modern town and a favorite tourist destination in Jamaica.
 Its development commenced when Reynolds Jamaica Mines built a deep-water pier, west of the town to ship bauxite ore from the mines.

-Jamaica's forth-largest parish, the south of the parish is virtually flat except for the Hellshire Hills near the coast.
+Jamaica's fourth-largest parish, the south of the parish is virtually flat except for the Hellshire Hills near the coast.
 The central and northern sections are very mountainous, however; the northern border is on Mount Diablo, which crosses over into St Ann, the highest point being 686 metres (2,700 ft).

 Saint Elizabeth, the second largest parish, originally included most of the south-west part of the island, but in 1703 Westmoreland was taken from it and in 1814 a part was annexed to Manchester.
 The resulting areas were named after the wife of Sir Thomas Modyford, the first English Governor of Jamaica.